Page under construction

 Head of the Serpent Column (after 479 BC)

-Base for bronze statue of Porphyrius the charioteer (Early 6th century)
+Bases for bronze statues of Porphyrius the charioteer (Early 6th century)

 Capital with Horses from the Hippodrome